GM 4L60-E transmission: 4L60 and 4L60-E

 While controlled or partially controlled by the Powertrain Control Module (PCM), third gear is used as a failsafe gear and default operating gear during unexpected conditions.
 Without computer control, the transmission will automatically hydraulically shift from first gear into second gear based on input shaft RPM.
 Second gear is recommended for starts on snow and ice, as the available torque is lowered thus preventing wheel slip.
 The police package (9C1) B-body cars featured a First Gear Block Out (FGBO) Plate on the transmission housing to prevent drivetrain damage.
-The shift point for first to second gear is about 43 MPH (69 km/h) while second to third gear shift point is about 83 MPH (134 km/h) assuming a 3.08:1 differential and a 5,500 RPM engine speed limit.